 COURSE OUTLINE

 The Higher course covers the same topics as the National 5 course however the higher course studies the theoretical issues in more depth.
-These courses would suit most pupils, preferably with a credit pass in English or National 5 in Business Management, who have an interest in business or wish to study business at university level.
+These courses would suit most pupils, preferably with a pass in National 5 Englishor Business Management, who have an interest in business or wish to study business at university level.
 The course consists of three units:

 Understanding Business – This unit introduces the types of business organisation and the basic principles behind each one.
 The use of structures within an organisation and how managers should make business decisions are also studied.